petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 #### [SUSE (SLES)](#tab/slesazclipaygconv)

-1. Install the Azure Hybrid Benefit extension on a running VM.
-You can use the Azure portal or use the following command via the Azure CLI:
+1. You do *not* need to install the Azure Hybrid Benefit extension on a running VM.

-    ```azurecli
-    az vm extension set -n AHBForSLES --publisher SUSE.AzureHybridBenefit --vm-name myVMName --resource-group myResourceGroup
-    ```

-1. After the extension is installed successfully, change the license type based on what you need:
+1. Simply change the license type based on what you need:
+> [NOTE] You can NOT switch products, you can only switch between the billing types.

     ```azurecli
     # This enables Azure Hybrid Benefit to fetch software updates for SLES Standard repositories.